syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/task-dependency.md

 ## Dynamically show/hide the dependency line

-By default, if we map dependency field in taskFields we will get dependency lines in Gantt chart.
-However, if we want to show/hide the dependency line dynamically in the button click, search for the element with class name `.e-gantt-dependency-view-container`, then set its `visibility` style to `hidden` to hide dependency lines from UI.
+By default, mapping the dependency field in taskFields displays dependency lines in the Gantt chart.
+To hide the dependency line upon button click, set `visibility` style to hidden for the CSS class name `.e-gantt-dependency-view-container`.

 {% if page.publishingplatform == "aspnet-core" %}